Rahul9046/eslint-plugin-good-practices/docs/no-single-usage-variable.md

-# disallow creation of `variables` that are used only once within a `function scope`
+# disallow declaration of `variables` that are used only once within a `function scope`

 Variables that are used only once throughout the scope of the function should not be created, as there is no need for creation of such variables and assigning memory for it.
 The values can be used directly.